 2. Pricing and Asset Utilization

 There is a relation between pricing and the utilization level of resources or assets such as land, facilities, or equipment.
 Prices should ensure that port land and facilities are used most efficiently.
-When land or specific port facilities are in short supply, prices are likely to increase so that only those users who utilize the asset efficiently have a net benefit sufficient enough to make such a use worthwhile.
+When land or specific port facilities are in short supply, prices are likely to increase so that only those users who utilize the asset efficiently have a net benefit sufficient to make such a use worthwhile.
 When a port has ample space available, there is an incentive to lower prices to attract additional business.
-The dwell time charges used by container terminal operators provides a good example:
+The dwell time charges used by container terminal operators provide a good example:

-Dwell time charges are applied by container terminal operators when containers are stacked on the port year.
+Dwell time charges are applied by container terminal operators when containers are stacked on the terminal.
 Container terminal operators typically provide a ‘free time’ period for containers stacked in the yard (for example, the first five days).
 Once a container stays longer than the free time, the cargo owner has to pay a dwell time charge per day, which increases exponentially for each day above the free time.

 In practice, port-related prices might not always change much in case of capacity shortages.
 Still, the behavior of port users changes as a consequence of an increase in indirect costs caused by additional time costs for cargo and vessels or additional charges imposed by other actors in the supply chain.
-For example, a container shipping line may impose a congestion surcharge to cargo owners when calling at a congested port.
+For example, a container shipping line may impose a congestion surcharge on cargo owners when calling at a congested port.